aplinet/laravel-jasper/README.md

 # JasperReports for PHP

-This is a fork of [cossou/JasperPHP](https://github.com/cossou/JasperPHP) with updated JasperStarter for jdk 11, integrated with recent versions of laravel/lumen.
+This is a fork of [cossou/JasperPHP](https://github.com/cossou/JasperPHP), integrated with recent versions of laravel/lumen.

 ----------